i-love-flamingo/flamingo/framework/opencensus/Readme.md

 # Opencensus

+> **This module is deprecated and will likely be removed in future versions of flamingo.
+Please use the [OpenTelemetry module](https://github.com/i-love-flamingo/opentelemetry) instead.**

 ## General usage

 First, if you're not sure what opencensus is, please visit [https://opencensus.io/](https://opencensus.io/) to learn more about it.